juanfernandes/juanfernandes-uk/src/notes/monthly-notes-september-2023.md

 date: 2023-10-22T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">Not a busy month, but wish it was less stressful.
-Managed to work on my personal website, which was a good a distraction.</p>
+Not a busy month, but wish it was less stressful.
+Managed to work on my personal website, which was a good a distraction.{.lead}

 ## Projects
 - Finally got round to removing Forestry CMS and replacing it with Tina CMS - Forestry was discontinued, so I had to remove it and found that Tina CMS was the perfect replacement - also it's made by the same people.